Jruz9/fashionista/README.md

 - Run `node app.js`

 ## Build java backend
-- IDE with java dveloper tools will recogize the pom xml if your in the java backend folder tree and auto build for it.
+- IDE with java developer tools will recognize the pom xml if your in the java backend folder tree and auto build for it.
 If that does not happen continue forward 👇
-- Open the main folder in the project and run build package option in the pom xml file for intelj and similar or `maven build` in the command line
+- Open the main folder in the project and run build package option in the pom xml file for Intelj and similar or `maven build` in the command line

 # Database structure: